elisabethbercy/Chess/README.md

 •	How do you avoid repeating all the existing code computing legal moves and checks?

 ##Difficulties encountered with Restrict Legal Moves
+•	Simulating Moves Safely: Testing potential moves without permanently altering the game state requires a reliable mechanism to temporarily modify and then restore the board state.
+This is crucial to check if a move leaves the king in danger.
+•	King Safety Validation: Determining whether a move leaves the king in check involves accurately tracking the king’s position and verifying if it remains under attack after the move.
+This requires precise evaluation of threats from all opponent pieces.
+•	Handling Special Rules: Rules like castling, en passant, and pawn promotion introduce additional complexities.
+For example, castling is only valid if the king is not in, passing through, or moving into check, which demands extra checks.
+•	Opponent Threat Calculation: Identifying squares attacked by opponent pieces is fundamental.
+This involves simulating their potential moves and ensuring that their attacks are correctly calculated for every board configuration.

 # Kata 3